FirstJP-LIMS/firstjp_lims_web/ERROR-LOGS.md

+An error occurred during submission.
+Please try again.
+Error: 'Settings' object has no attribute 'PLATFORM_ADMIN_EMAIL'

+[WinError 10061] No connection could be made because the target machine actively refused it

 During Vendor registration: An error occurred during submission.
 Please try again.
 Error: Module "django.core.mail.backends.smtp" does not define a "EmailBackend'" attribute/class
             Except: Registration was successfull